 The students design, build, and test a solution to a real-world problem in a team environment.

-Most design projects are sponsored by industry partners.
+Most projects are sponsored by industry partners.
 The projects are problems from the sponsoring organization, providing real-world experience for the students.

 Sponsors own the intellectual property arising out of the project.